kyma-project/btp-manager/docs/contributor/04-10-workflows.md

 This [workflow](/.github/workflows/run-govulncheck.yaml) runs the Govulncheck.

+## Auto Merge Workflow

+This [workflow](/.github/workflows/auto-merge.yaml) enables the auto-merge functionality on a PR that is not a draft.

+## All Cheks Passed Workflow

+This [workflow](/.github/workflows/pr-checks.yaml) checks if all jobs, expect those that are excluded in the workflow configuration, have passed.

 ## Reusable Workflows

 There are reusable workflows created.
 Anyone with access to a reusable workflow can call it from another workflow.